Culemborg

-Culemborg ([ˈkyləmbɔr(ə)x]) is a municipality and a city in the centre of the Netherlands.
+Culemborg ([ˈkyləmbɔr(ə)x]) is a municipality and a city in the centre of the Netherlands, in the province of Gelderland.
 The city had a population of 29,386 on 1 January 2022 and is situated just south of the Lek river.
-Direct train lines run from the railway station towards the cities of Utrecht and Den Bosch.
+Direct train lines run from the railway station towards the cities of Utrecht and Den Bosch, via the near railway bridge.

+Etymology

+The oldest example of the name is Culenburgh from 1281.
+Throughout the centuries several spellings have been used: Kulenborch (1305), Culenborgh (1353), Colemborch (1363), Culemborch (1472).
+The former part of the name (which today would be kuil) refers to a hole or pit, while the later refers to the castle that was built there around 1270.